Edifixio-Docs/deNote-docs/Sticky-Types.md

 ## Notebook

-This is a multi pager sticky, you can add entry by using *+* icone and move to older entries with the arrow
+This is a multi pager sticky, you can add entry by using *+* icone and move to older entries with the arrows

 ![sticky notebook](./assets/images/sticky/sticky-notebook.png)